-I became a governor in 1994 when Marilyn, the then School Secretary and Clerk to the Governing Body, rang me up and asked if I would join the governing body, which I accepted.
+I became a governor a couple of years later, when Marilyn, the then School Secretary and Clerk to the Governing Body, rang me up and asked if I would join the governing body, which I accepted.

-I see this as an opportunity to develop my support across the whole school, teaching the pupils and working with the Head Teacher, the Senior Leadership Team and other Governors to challenge staff to provide the best education possible for our pupils.
+I see this as a progression, teaching the pupils and working with the Head, the Senior Leadership Team and Governors to challenge staff to provide the best education possible for our pupils.

 My name is Annie Harris, and as Headteacher I am a member of the Governing Body because of my role.